 Rowley Properties Listed by thegentlemen Ransomware Group

 On June 22, 2026, real estate company Rowley Properties appeared on the leak site of the ransomware group known as thegentlemen.
-The family-owned firm, based in Issaquah, Washington, had internal files exfiltrated during a ransomware attack.
+The family-owned firm, based in Issaquah, Washington, is claimed to have had internal files exfiltrated during a ransomware attack.
 Anyone whose personal information was stored in those files — tenants, vendors, employees, or local residents — may now face heightened risk of identity theft and doxxing.

 Public reporting indicates that Rowley Properties data first surfaced on thegentlemen’s leak site on June 22, 2026.
 The company, founded in 1954, owns and manages roughly 80 acres of commercial and residential property in downtown Issaquah.
 Available reporting describes the exposed material as internal files obtained after the attackers gained access to the company’s systems.
 Exact volume and full list of data types remain unclear, but ransomware incidents of this nature routinely include contracts, spreadsheets with personal identifiers, banking details, and tenant records.